goabout/kustomize-sopssecretgenerator/README.md

     make release

-Binaries can be found in `releases/`.
+Binaries can be found in `releases`.